jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 1. Install the downloaded `.deb` packages:
     `sudo dpkg -i jellyfin_*.deb jellyfin-ffmpeg_*.deb`

+1. Use `apt` to install any missing dependencies:
+    `sudo apt -f install`

 1. Manage the Jellyfin system service with your tool of choice:
     `sudo service jellyfin status`